- The Living Lohan parody.

 - Cinderella calls her Fairy Godmother to provide weapons.
 After Snow White comments that the Godmother's magic will prove useful, the Godmother plops a bag of assault rifles and sub-machine guns onto a table with a deadpan "Bibbidi-Bobbidi-Boo.
 That's 20 grand."

 - After Louis fails archery practice, Merida encourages him, "You're an alligator!
 Be an alligator!"
-Louis decides to eat the next thing he sees, which happens to be Mulan's dragon guardian, Mushu.
-She actually doesn't mind losing him.
+Louis decides to eat the next thing he sees, which happens to be Mushu.
+Mulan actually doesn't mind losing him.

 - Ariel decides to bring a "thingamabob" to battle-an atomic bomb.
 Once it becomes activated, Sebastian pops up and sings, "Bend over and grab your ankles!", before it blows up the whole battlefield.